MasazI/InceptionV3_TensorFlow/README.md

 # InceptionV3_TensorFlow #
-InceptionV3_TensorFlow is an implementation of inception v3 using tensorflow according to our guidline.
+InceptionV3_TensorFlow is an implementation of inception v3 using tensorflow and slim according to our guidline.

 ## dependencies ##